MISIU08/cpp-virtual-class/README.md

 This approach is really unefective, What if we want to add a second animation?
 What if we want to add a third entity?

-here come virtual classes.
+Here virtual classes could come in handy.
 <br>
-virtual classes would allow to make a common interface to use for multiple classes
+Why?Because they would allow to make a common interface to use, for multiple classes

 ```
 virtual class entity{